surniaulula/wpsso-rrssb/readme.txt

 * *New Features*
 	* None
 * *Improvements*
-	* Optimized setting of the buttons cache expiration value by using a single static cache variable.
+	* Optimized setting of the buttons cache expiration value by using a single method and static cache variable.
 * *Bugfixes*
 	* None
 * *Developer Notes*